-In the article below, we will provide you with how to help your megamalls during the pandemic.
+In the article below, we will explain how to help your megamalls during the pandemic.

 What is a megamall and example?